hackclub/hackclub/workshops/hcload/README.md

 If you get stuck anywhere in this workshop, feel free to ask me questions!
 I'm @KhushrajRathod on the [Hack Club Slack](https://hackclub.com/slack/).

-This workshop will involve a terminal and downloading a Code Editor / Deno, so school Chromebooks, iPads, and other devices that don't have command line access and program installation access cannot be used for this workshop.
+*Note: This workshop does not use an online code editor, like most other workshops.
+This workshop will involve using a terminal and downloading a Code Editor + Deno, so school Chromebooks, iPads, and other devices that don't have command line access and program installation access cannot be used for this workshop.*

 ## Part 1: Theory